andrewconnell/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

     The complete card JSON can be found [here](/Demos/02-CardWithActionAndInput/supportTicketWithActionAndInput.json).

     >Note: The `body` element of the `Action.Http` element contains a token indicated with double braces: `'{{comment.value}}'`.
 Inside the braces is the name of the input control.
 When the action is performed, the value of the input control is inserted in this token.

+1. Compile and run the **SendAdaptiveCard** solution.
+The program will again prompt for an account and send the message.

 ### View and interact with Adaptive Cards